or

 Article continues below advertisement

-Whether this is your first Plastic Free July or you’ve been celebrating the holiday since it first began in 2011, here are five ideas for taking Plastic Free July to the next level.
+Whether this is your first Plastic Free July or you’ve been celebrating the holiday since it first began in 2011, here are seven ideas and activities to help take your Plastic Free July to the next level.

 Shop more thoughtfully — or stop shopping.